+Idaho reset starting points in 2009 based on 2007-2008 student achievement data.
 Idaho has established annual measurable objectives/intermediate goals for reading and mathematics.
 These goals/objectives will identify a single percent of students who must meet or exceed the proficient level of performance on the ISAT and the Idaho Alternate Assessment.

 Idaho has set annual measurable objectives/intermediate goals separately for reading and mathematics.
-Beginning in 2003-2004 the annual intermediate goals/objectives will be used to determine AYP and serve as a guide to public schools in reaching the target goal by the end of the 2012-13 school year.
+Beginning in 2007-2008 the annual intermediate goals/objectives will be used to determine AYP and serve as a guide to public schools in reaching the target goal by the end of the 2013-14 school year.
 The goals/objectives are the same for all public schools and LEAs for each grade configuration.
 The goals/objectives may be the same for more than one year.
-Idaho has set the goals/objectives and will use them to determine AYP for each public school and LEA by each student subgroup through 2012-13.
+Idaho has set the goals/objectives and will use them to determine AYP for each public school and LEA by each student subgroup through 2013-14.
 (Refer to Section 3.1.)